cybfar/fsdn-trivia-api-project/README.md

 ### Backend

-The [backend](./backend/README.md) directory contains a partially completed Flask and SQLAlchemy server.
-You will work primarily in `__init__.py` to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
-These are the files you'd want to edit in the backend:
+The [backend](./backend/README.md) directory contains a Flask and SQLAlchemy server.

 > View the [Backend README](./backend/README.md) to learn more about installing the backend and how the API works.